-When it comes to training the models, it most likely falls into fair-use.
-The models learn little like a person learns from watching paintings in an art gallery: as their aim is to adapt not replicate the data.
-But if you do not pay the fee to enter the gallery in the first place you are stealing the experience.
+When it comes to training the models, that most likely falls into fair-use.
+The models learn little like a person learns from watching paintings in an art gallery or museum: as their aim is to adapt not replicate the data.
+But if you do not pay the fee to enter the museum in the first place you are stealing the experience.
 This is the case with Ai as “theft” has occured in the process of creating or aquiring a dataset that contains copyrighted data without proper licensing or permission from its owner.
+Also if the Ai outright replicates the copyrighted material it has then also could be argued to have committed copyright infringement (though in these cases the Ai training usually has failed, except for text).

 Downloading images or other copyrighted data from internet is copyright infringement even if they are publicly available: https://ogc.harvard.edu/pages/copyright-and-fair-use

-Exception being the fair-use, but that is rarely the case.
+Exception ofc being the fair-use, but that is rarely the case.

 “fair use law allows someone or a company to use copyrighted material without consent as long as certain conditions are met – for instance, if it’s used for teaching or research or criticism or news reporting.
 You know, this law is intended to encourage freedom of expression, but there are real limits on it.
 For instance, the Supreme Court has said that if copyrighted material is used to make something new and that new thing competes with the original copyrighted work, that is not fair use.” –BOBBY ALLYN